promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 # Define a simple entity

-GigaSpaces XAP is an In-Memory Data Grid.
-It stores data into Spaces, and each Space can be configured in different manner(replicated, partitioned etc).
-For this guide you use an `Embedded Space` so you don't have to set up anything extra.
+GigaSpaces XAP is IMC platform with a powerful In-Memory Data Grid.
+It stores data into Spaces, and each Space can be configured in different manner (replicated, partitioned etc).
+With this example we will use an `Embedded Space` that is running as part of your program.
+There is no need to run a seperate grid.

-In this example, you store Book objects with a few annotations.
+With this example, we store `Book` objects.

 {%highlight java%}